JeanMusenga/CPArchPSLinker/README.md

 # Replication Package for the Paper: CPArchPSLinker: Cross-Platform Linking of Architectural Solutions from Q&A Platforms to Architectural Problems in Commits and Issues

-This replication package for the paper CPArchPSLinker: Cross-Platform Linking of Architectural Solutions from Q&A Platforms to Architectural Problems in Commits and Issues.
+This replication package accompanies the paper CPArchPSLinker: Cross-Platform Linking of Architectural Solutions from Q&A Platforms to Architectural Problems in Commits and Issues.
-This repository includes an introduction and CPArchPSLinker overview, its source code and baselines, the dataset of GitHub and Stack Overflow posts used in our study, and the experimental results.
+The repository provides an introduction and an overview of CPArchPSLinker, along with its source code and baseline implementations, the dataset of GitHub commits/issues and Stack Overflow posts used in our study, and the experimental results.

 ## 🚨 Introduction and CPArchPSLinker Overview